How To Clean Hardwood Floors

 - Buff well.

 Squeaks can occur in wood floors after several years of cold winters.
-Wood dries in the winter and cold weather and contracts.
+Wood dries in cold weather and contracts.